Hello everyone!Jump to Recipe

 This recipe is super easy and super cheap.

-– Place the mixture onto a plate, let it cool down for about 20-30 minutes, cover with a plastic wrap and set it into the refrigerator.
+- Transfer the mixture onto a plate, let it cool down for about 20 to 30 minutes.
+Cover with a plastic wrap and transfer into the refrigerator.

-The mixture should rest for a minimum of 2 hours, or more.
-Sometimes I prepare the recipe at night so the dough can rest overnight.
+- The mixture should rest for a minimum of 2 hours, or overnight.

 - After the dough has rested, prepare the egg mixture.
-For this, I beat one egg with 1 1-2 tablespoons of milk.
-Next, prepare your bread crumbs.
-Pour the bread crumbs onto a large plate.
+For this, I beat one egg and I put the bread crumbs onto a large plate.

 - Shape the mixture into small croquettes with a small spoon.

 - Once it’s ready, fry them!
 It is super fast.
-It took me about 3 minutes total for each batch of croquettes.
+It takes me about 3 minutes total for each batch of croquettes.